javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 return
  (some + long + expression + or + whatever * f(a) + f(b))
 ```
-That doesn't work, because Javascript assumes a semicolon after `return` in that case:
+That doesn't work, because JavaScript assumes a semicolon after `return` in that case:

 ```js
 return*!*;*/!*